UT-Covid/USmortality/README.md

 ### Why do you model deaths rather than hospitalizations or cases?

 Hospitalizations data isn't broadly available, and cases data is confounded by large geographic differences in the availability of testing.
 Deaths, while almost surely under-reported to some degree, are generally viewed as being a more reliable data set.

+### I've noticed that some of the error bars on your forecasts are pretty wide.
+Why is that?

+Mostly because future death rates really are uncertain in a lot of areas.
+The error bars from our model are going to be wide in any state or city where the available data on deaths, together with the observed timing and extent of social distancing patterns, cannot rule out future growth in the death rate.

+There are a couple of other points to consider here.
+First, our model does err a bit on the side of conservatism: in a two-week back test, where we fit the model using data through the first week of April and then made predictions for the subsequent two weeks, our model's 95% error bars covered 98% of the notionally "future" data points.

+Second, there are a lot of things our model doesn't "know" about.
+In particular, it doesn't use recent data on cases (because the data are difficult to interpret in light of variation in testing availability) or hospitalizations (because the data aren't widely available).
+So we'd encourage you to think about our projections as representing a range of plausible scenarios in the absence of any knowledge of recent case/hospitalization trends in your area.
+If you know, for example, that hospitalizations in your area have flattened off, then you're likely to see death rates more on the lower end of our error bars.
+If hospitalizations are still growing, you're more likely to see death rates on the upper end of (or even beyond) our error bars.

-## Where can I find more details?
+### Where can I find more details?

-If you want to get technical, we use a Bayesian multilevel negative binomial regression model for the number of deaths each day, and we implement the model in R using the [`rstanarm`][rstanarm] package.
-For more details, see our [technical report].
+We use a Bayesian multilevel negative binomial regression model for the number of deaths each day, and we implement the model in R using the [`rstanarm`][rstanarm] package.
+UYou can read all about it in our [technical report].